Alan-Daniels/issueist/README.md

 ```

 5. Add your github personal token to `.env` as `GITHUB_PERSONAL_TOKEN`.
+Ensure the token has Read access to issues and metadata.

 6. Run the development server with `composer run dev`.